dinhodoes/ARTillery/README.md

 Coming Soon
 -----------

-Facial and scenic recognition to really improve searching capabilities.
+Facial and scenic recognition to really improve searching capabilities through the Rekognition API.